nmccloskey/RASCAL/README.md

-# RASCAL (Resources for Analyzing Speech in Clinical Aphasiology Labs)
+# RASCAL - Resources for Analyzing Speech in Clinical Aphasiology Labs

 RASCAL is a tool designed to facilitate the analysis of speech in clinical aphasiology research.
 It processes CHAT-formatted (.cha) transcriptions, organizes data into structured tiers, and automates key analytical steps in transcription reliability, CU coding, word counting, and core lexicon analysis.